CITIES & URBAN DESIGN

 Cities & Urban Design Leader, Design Director, Principal

-Oliver is an inter-disciplinary Design Director and Cities & Urban Design Leader for the Northeast region whose expertise is developing holistic, civic-minded, and sustainable...
+Oliver Schaper is a Design Director and Cities & Urban Design Leader at Gensler whose expertise is developing holistic, civic-minded, and sustainable places.